Open-Microfrontends/open-microfrontends-generator/README.md

 Generates a *microfrontendStarters.ts* file that contains functions to launch the Microfrontends on an arbitrary HTML page.

 > [!IMPORTANT]
-> This template does not fully support the OpenMicrofrontends spec, so you should only use it for demo/test.
-> In particular it does not support security, API proxy declarations or SSR.
+> This template does not fully support the OpenMicrofrontends spec, in particular it does not support security, API proxy declarations or SSR.
-> Also, the generated starters do not do any cache busting if the version of the Microfrontend changes.
+> So, it is only suitable for Microfrontends that do not need these features.

+> [!NOTE]
+> This template uses a very basic cache busting mechanism by just appending the timestamp to every JS and CSS entry.
+> It sets the last digit of the timestamp seconds to 0, so the browser will cache the files for 10 seconds at max.

 Usage